bulletmark/pacpush/README.md

 compatible package files, so `pacpush` checks for this before pushing any files.

+Note that `pacpush` should work with any AUR helper so long as you set `clonedir` appropriately in your configuration file, see the CONFIGURATION section below for details.

 ### COMPARISION TO PACSERVE

 To solve this problem, I originally started using